 The Connect gateway makes it easy to:

-- Discover what clusters exist (on Google Cloud, on another public cloud, or on premises) and are registered to your environ through a simple query.
+- Discover what clusters exist (on Google Cloud, on another public cloud, or on premises) and are registered to your fleet through a simple query.

 - Connect to a desired cluster using the same infrastructure we use to display registered Anthos clusters in the Cloud Console.